Cup and Handle Stock Chart Pattern: A Bullish Continuation Signal

 1. What is the Cup and Handle Stock Chart Pattern?

-✔ The Handle: A short consolidation or pullback before the stock breaks out.
+• ✔ The Handle: A short consolidation or pullback that occurs before the stock breaks out.

-This pattern suggests that investors accumulate shares during the cup formation, followed by a short period of profit-taking (the handle) before the stock continues higher.
+Essentially, this pattern suggests that investors accumulate shares during the cup formation.
+This is then followed by a short period of profit-taking (the handle) before the stock continues its upward trend.

 Structure of the Cup and Handle Pattern:

-1️⃣ Cup Formation: A gradual decline followed by a steady recovery, forming a U-shape.
+• 1️⃣ Cup Formation: A gradual decline followed by a steady recovery, which together form a U-shape.

-2️⃣ Handle Formation: A small pullback or consolidation period after the cup.
+• 2️⃣ Handle Formation: Subsequently, a small pullback or consolidation period occurs after the cup.

-3️⃣ Breakout: The stock moves above the handle’s resistance, confirming the pattern.
+• 3️⃣ Breakout: Finally, the stock moves above the handle’s resistance, confirming the pattern.

 🔹 The Cup: